django/deps/draft/table_value_expression.rst

    SELECT generate_series(1, 3) AS "series"
    FROM "sales"

-it's not clear how to get it into the `FROM` clause.
+The ORM does not expose a way to place it in the `FROM` clause.

 Filtering Set-Returning Annotations